 Speak to employees about their priorities

 As well as an anonymous survey, speaking to employees could really help your retention efforts, especially in a startup where teams are small.
 Engaging in honest conversations about their future goals and priorities could help you form longer-lasting relationships.
 You can help with their development and even ensure your approach to work suits their lifestyle.
-Scaling businesses can be more flexible and agile compared to larger enterprises, which means aspects like flexible working for those with small children or investing in a training course for those who wish to progress and develop certain skills is a much simpler endeavour.
-If your team know you have their best interests and future goals in mind, they’ll be more likely to stay as the sense of loyalty will be mutual.
+Scaling businesses can be more flexible and agile compared to larger enterprises, which means aspects like flexible working for those with small children or investing in a training course for those who wish to progress and develop certain skills is a much simpler endeavor.
+If your team knows you have their best interests and future goals in mind, they’ll be more likely to stay as the sense of loyalty will be mutual.

 Have a clear return-to-work plan